NASA-IMPACT/veda-data-pipelines/dataset-workflows/no2-so2-cdk/README.md

 Current tasks included are:

-* CMR Query (Discovery Task) -> Outputs a list of `.he5` files, each one becomes input for a Map iterator.
+* S3 Discovery Task - Discovers a list files, each one becomes input for a Map iterator.
 * Inputs to the Map iterator are submitted to:
     * Generate COG: Creates and writes COG to S3, pass granule ID and S3 location to Stac Generation task
     * STAC Generation: Creates STAC item from COG and posts to STAC database.
 Credentials are provided to the CDK workflow via environment variables.
 See `../stac-gen/README.txt` for more details.